State law · Arizona

 All three classes are allowed on every public road in Arizona.
 There is no class restriction on roadways.

-Class II bike lanes (painted lanes within a roadway)
+Bike lanes (painted lanes within a roadway)

-All three classes are allowed.
+All three classes are allowed in on-road bike lanes.

 Sidewalks